Small Claims Court (Ontario) Legal Guide

 The Rules regarding filing and service of pleadings, amendments, motions and other procedures often are conditioned with a time limit.
 For instance, a defence should be filed "within 20 days after being served with the claim" [R9.01].

-Specific time limits for different steps are set out throughout the program, when the particular documents or steps are discussed.
+Specific time limits for different steps are set out throughout the Guide, when the particular documents or steps are discussed.
 This chapter is to explain the rules which govern "time" generally.

-Most Small Claims Court "deadlines", if missed, are not necessarily fatal to your case, However it is important to meet the timelines if you can.
-Getting your case back on track may require a motion to extend time, which is significant effort and some expense.
+Some (not all) Small Claims Court "deadlines", if missed, are not necessarily fatal to your case, however it is important to meet the timelines if you can.
+Getting your case back on track may require a motion to extend time, which is significant effort and some expense - and there is no guarantee of success.

-When extensions are required, the court tends to grant them tolerantly and leniently unless the party requesting them has been neglectful or acting in bad faith.
+When extensions are required, the court tends to grant them tolerantly and leniently unless the party requesting them has been neglectful or acting in bad faith - and as long as the moving party can demonstrate that their lateness is inadvertent.
 If the other party has or will suffer harm or expense caused by the lateness the court may still grant an extension, but with a negative costs order against the requester - or even refuse the extension outright.

 Timelines can often be extended with the consent of the other parties to the action [R3.02(2)].
 This is something commonly negotiated amongst lawyers and agents.